 To encourage members to grow stronger in their faith, many religious groups have programs for young people to earn a religious emblem.
 The Boy Scouts of America approves of these programs and allows the religious emblems to be worn on the official uniform.

 For a list of emblems programs, and a list of awards provided by each faith or religious group, see the Religious Emblems Programs page.

 The World Conservation Award for Cub Scouts provides an opportunity for individual Wolf, Bear, and Webelos Scouts to “think globally” and “act locally” to preserve and improve our environment.
 This program is designed to make youth members aware that all nations are closely related through natural resources, and that we are interdependent with our world environment.

 Requirements for this award must be completed in addition to any similar requirements completed for rank.
 This award may not be earned by Tigers.

 The Nova awards for Cub Scouts are for Wolf, Bear, and Webelos Scouts who are interested in learning more about science, technology, engineering, and mathematics.
-These awards may not be earned by Tiger Scouts.
+These awards may not be earned by Lion or Tiger Scouts.

 For their first Nova awards, Scouts have the opportunity to earn the Nova award patch, followed by three more π pin-on devices.
 The patch and the three devices represent each of the four STEM topics.
 The Supernova awards have more challenging requirements and recognize more in-depth, advanced achievement in STEM related activities.